mjspriggs/overview/ui.md

 Then, through the Manage > Access (IAM) option [Click Manage menu item > Access (IAM)], you can invite users to your account and manage their access to account resources including IAM-enabled, Cloud Foundry, and classic infrastructure resources.

-In a connected world, security is more important than ever, and we've built it into the platform [Click Menu icon > Security and Compliance].
+In a connected world, security is more important than ever, and we've built it right into the platform [Click Menu icon > Security and Compliance].
 With the {{site.data.keyword.cloud_notm}} Security and Compliance Center [Click Dashboard], you can set up a unified dashboard to monitor security and compliance, govern configuration, and gain insights into threats.

 If you prefer to work from the command line [Click IBM Cloud Shell menu item], you can manage your {{site.data.keyword.cloud_notm}} account and resources from your browser with {{site.data.keyword.cloud-shell_notm}}.
 Just open {{site.data.keyword.cloud-shell_short}} to start using the {{site.data.keyword.cloud_notm}} CLI and tons of other plug-ins, tools, and runtimes with no installation needed.